by Andrea M. Darcy

-But the latest research on chronic stress, coming out of the Ruhr University Bochum LWW clinic for psychiatry, psychotherapy and preventative medicine in Germany,
+The research on chronic stress comes out of the Ruhr University Bochum LWW clinic for psychiatry, psychotherapy and preventative medicine in Germany.

 Led by researcher Dr. Astrid Friebe, the results show a link between chronic or permanent stress to mental disorders like schizophrenia.

-While previous searches for the causes of mental disorders looked at things like chemical imbalances in the brain, hormones, and neuroplasticity (the brain’s capacity to change and adapt), this new research adds the immune system as a possible major factor.
+Previous searches for the causes of mental disorders looked at things like chemical imbalances in the brain, hormones, and neuro plasticity (the brain’s capacity to change and adapt).
+But this new research adds the immune system as a possible major factor.

-The research focuses on a group of these ‘brain visitor’ cells called ‘microglial’ cells, which repair synaptic links and encourage new neurons to grow in the brain.
+The research focuses on a group of these ‘brain visitor’ cells called ‘microglial’ cells.
+These are the cells that repair synaptic links, and encourage new neurons to grow in the brain.

 It was already known that stress affects the brain.
 Research discovered those with stress-related illnesses like post-traumatic stress disorder (PTSD) exhibited brain abnormalities.

 This new research shows one way that stress can cause brain changes.
-The microglial cells were found to mutate if they felt under threat, so that instead of being ‘builder’ cells, they became destructive, triggering inflammation and damaging nerve cells.
+The microglial cells were found to mutate if they felt under threat.
+So instead of being ‘builder’ cells, they became destructive, triggering inflammation and damaging nerve cells.

 Stress was found to be a major factor for triggering the microglial cells into this undesirable destructive mode.
 Keeping in mind that microglial cells are related to the immune system, this is hardly surprising.
 Stress triggers the primal fight or flight mode, flooding the body with adrenaline and cortisol and causing the heart to pound, all of which challenges the immune system.

-And the more stress you experience, the more your cells can get used to the feeling and adapt, meaning microglial cells can stay in destructive mode, leaving you at risk for synapse erosion and mental health disorders.
+And the more stress you experience, the more your cells can get used to the feeling and adapt.
+Meaning microglial cells can stay in destructive mode.
+And this then leaves you at risk for synapse erosion and mental health disorders.

 And yet not everyone with a high stress lifestyle ends up with schizophrenia.
-So what is it that makes one person manifest the disorder, and end up with a high level of such cells, and another person with a stressed-out existence not?
+So what is it that makes one person manifest the disorder, and end up with a high level of such cells?
+And another person with a stressed-out existence to not?

 Don’t fit the category of being predisposed?
 Don’t breathe a sigh of relief just yet and think your high stress lifestyle won’t affect you.